Robert Half's debut 'Leading Ladies' event invited over fifty business women to a panel discussion on how to drive a career in finance.

 Said Harper, on the varied mix of people who have influenced her career: “I’ve had a variety of people who have influenced me throughout my career.
 I currently work for an incredible female leader; I actively observed her and sought out opportunities to work on close projects with her.
 I also undertook further education and that gave me access to other networks, and I was able to connect with a number of different coaches who I bounce ideas off and who offer me a completely different lense.”

 Egan stressed the importance of finding a sponsor.
 “Reach out and find someone who can be a sponsor,” said Egan.
-“A sponsor is someone who is really well networked in the organization, is a really big supporter of you and can share stories about you in a positive way.
+“A sponsor is someone who is really well networked in the organisation, is a really big supporter of you and can share stories about you in a positive way.
 You’re not always in the position to do that yourself.”

 5. What does career progression mean to you – is it more about skill set and development, or is it about role and title?